 The number w is an eigenvalue of a if there exists a vector v such that

 The array v of eigenvectors may not be of maximum rank, that is, some of the columns may be linearly dependent, although round-off error may obscure that fact.
-If the eigenvalues are all different, then theoretically the eigenvectors are linearly independent.
-Likewise, the (complex-valued) matrix of eigenvectors v is unitary if the matrix a is normal, i.e., if
+If the eigenvalues are all different, then theoretically the eigenvectors are linearly independent and a can be diagonalized by a similarity transformation using v, i.e,

 Finally, it is emphasized that v consists of the right (as in right-hand side) eigenvectors of a.
 A vector y satisfying